docelic/amber-introduction/README.md

 ```

 From this example, we see that a "GET /" request will instantiate
 HomeController and then call method index() in it.
-The return value of
+(And the return value of
-the method will be returned as response body to the client.
+the method will be returned as response body to the client, as usual.)

-Similarly, here's an example of a route that would route POST "/registration" to RegistrationController.new.create():
+Similarly, here's an actual example of a route definition that would route POST "/registration" to RegistrationController.new.create():

 ```
 post "/registration", RegistrationController, :create